Benefits of Trees

-Alder trees are native to Ireland and an excellent option for screening and shelterbelting.
+Alder trees are native to Ireland and an excellent option for screening and shelterbelts.
 Their large leaves offer coverage in the Summer months, whilst their feathered and bushy nature offers coverage in the Winter months.
-They are nitrogen fixing trees and will improve the quality of the soil in which they are planted.
-They are also water loving and will thrive in wet marshy soils and along river banks.
+They are nitrogen-fixing trees and will improve the quality of the soil in which they are planted.
+They are also water-loving and will thrive in wet marshy soils and along river banks.

-Dediduous trees with large green leaves, feathered formation and catkins in Spring months.
+Deciduous trees with large green leaves, feathered formation,s and catkins in Spring months.

 2. Silver Birch – Betula pendula

-An incredibly popular tree in the Irish garden due to it’s striking silvery brown bark, fast growing nature and attractive formation, Silver Birch are an ideal option for providing shelter and breaking the wind in the garden setting.
+An incredibly popular tree in the Irish garden due to its striking silvery brown bark, fast-growing nature, and attractive formation, Silver Birch is an ideal option for providing shelter and breaking the wind in the garden setting.
 Silver Birch can be pruned to maintain a smaller nature also.